jasonhemann/21FA-CS4400/syllabus.md

 ## Technology and Platforms

-As a course and a student body, we are more remote than usual, and preferable.
-We will leverage a number of Northeastern's technology platforms to help bridge the chasm.
-Your first lab assignment will walk you through installing and configuring these.

-We will use a variety of tools and platforms to facilitate teaching and learning at a somewhat remote distance and to compensate for this unconventional semester.
+We will use a variety of tools and platforms to facilitate teaching and learning over the semester.
 These include Racket, Khoury Office Hours, and Piazza.
 Please see the [technology page]({{ site.baseurl }}/tech/) for more details.

 ## Acknowledgments